You are here

 Career Pathways

-The primary distinction between an RCP and a local career pathway is the manner in which they are developed and vetted by stakeholders.
-Regional career pathways are developed leveraging the capacity of a region through RCP collaborative groups to ease the burden on individual districts in validating career pathway components.
-If the district map aligns with the regional career pathway map and has been approved by the regional career pathway collaborative, [facilitated through the region's Cooperative Educational Service Agency (CESA)], it’s considered an RCP rather than a local pathway.
-Know that both an RCP and a local pathway contain similar, if not the same, elements.
+The distinction between an RCP and a local career pathway is the manner in which they are developed and vetted by stakeholders.
+Regional career pathways are developed leveraging the broader capacity of a region through RCP collaborative groups to ease the burden on individual districts in validating needed career pathway components by business and industry.
+RCP and a local pathway both require at least two quality elements beyond a sequence of courses in order for a pathway to be approved.

 Labor Market Information